Hemp Has Been Added to USDA Farm Data

 In the few weeks between the release of my internal report and the annual policy making meeting at AFBF, an article came out in a recreational cannabis magazine that reported the Farm Bureau supported cannabis production.
 This did not go over well.
 And, at least at that time, the American Farm Bureau moved away from supporting hemp production.

 Twenty years later, hemp production became legalized in the federal, 2018 Farm Bill.
-And it made me smile, because of my brief assignment into hemp production, that the land grant university where I worked, University of Missouri-Extension, began teaching farmers how to grow hemp in their extension guides.
+The large, land grant university where I worked just a few years prior, University of Missouri-Extension, began teaching farmers how to grow hemp in their extension guides.
+This made me smile, because of my brief assignment into farm-raised hemp.
 And now, U.S. farm production data has made it into the USDA, Census of Agriculture (Table 25 of the State-level reports).
 I enjoy watching the threads of my career be woven together as we all figure the future out together.